""

 Admissions testing

 Many of our undergraduate courses require applicants to take an admissions test.
-If you have any questions about the testing process, visit us and speak to the testing services experts.
+Visit this stall if you have any questions about the testing process.

 Student Fees and Funding